caraya/personal-blog/content/blog/digital-storytelling-place-based-stories.md

 **[Microsoft Hololens](https://www.microsoft.com/en-us/hololens)**

-- Untethered
+* Untethered
-- Full PC running Windows 10, can take advantage of desktop applications as well as AR specific
+* Full PC running Windows 10, can take advantage of desktop applications as well as AR specific software
-- Requires Unity to develop
+* Requires Unity to develop
-- Windows Only, will use Mac or Linux as a development platform
+* Windows Only, will use Mac or Linux as a development platform
-- Expensive (3 to 5 thousand dollars per unit, current developer price)
+* Expensive (3 to 5 thousand dollars per unit, current developer price)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/2MqGrF6JaOM" frameborder="0" allowfullscreen></iframe>
+<lite-youtube videoid="2MqGrF6JaOM"></lite-youtube>

 **[Meta 2](https://buy.metavision.com/products/meta2)**

-- Available for presale ($950)
+* Available for presale ($950)
-- Tethered
+* Tethered

-<iframe width="560" height="315" src="https://www.youtube.com/embed/_cmPFsBOquk?rel=0" frameborder="0" allowfullscreen></iframe>
+<lite-youtube videoid="_cmPFsBOquk"></iframe>

 **[Magic Leap](https://www.magicleap.com/)**

-- No one knows what the device or the technology looks like
+* No one knows what the device or the technology looks like
-- Adaptive focus
+* Adaptive focus
-- Cheaper than Hololens but still in the 1 thousand dollar range
+* Cheaper than Hololens but still in the 1 thousand dollar range

-<iframe width="560" height="315" src="https://www.youtube.com/embed/BLkFWq_ipCc?rel=0" frameborder="0" allowfullscreen></iframe>
+<lite-youtube videoid="BLkFWq_ipCc"></lite-youtube>

 **[CastAR](http://castar.com/)**

-- Under Development
+* Under Development

-<iframe width="560" height="315" src="https://www.youtube.com/embed/GpmKq_qg3Tk?rel=0" frameborder="0" allowfullscreen></iframe>
+<lite-youtube videoid="GpmKq_qg3Tk"></lite-youtube>

 **AR Toolkit**

-- Toolkit to create AR without devices
+* Toolkit to create AR without devices
-- Uses device's built in camera and requires WebGL and WebRTC to work
+* Uses device's built in camera and requires WebGL and WebRTC to work
-- Doesn't work in iOS yet (no WebRTC)
+* Doesn't work in iOS yet (no WebRTC)
-- Open source Github project
+* Open source Github project

-<iframe width="560" height="315" src="https://www.youtube.com/embed/0MtvjFg7tik?rel=0" frameborder="0" allowfullscreen></iframe>
+<lite-youtube videoid="0MtvjFg7tik"></lite-youtube>

 Since I started writing this the Meta 2 went on sale for developers and I've discovered many AR devices targeted to business and sports (Recon Jet) markets.
 The problem with having so many vendors in the market is that you need to decide what devices to target and how many versions of your experience you want to create.